SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 x_m = m(x_train[1])
 ```

-This can also be built without the NN-ODE by replacing nn-ode with a simple nn.
+This can also be built without the NN-ODE by replacing `nn-ode` with a simple `nn`:

 ```julia
 #We can also build the model topology without a NN-ODE